 - Colleen Morgan (Lecturer in Digital Archaeology & Heritage)

 - Julian Richards (Professor of Archaeology)

 - Daryl Stump (Lecturer in Archaeology)

-- Stephanie Wynne-Jones (Senior Lecturer in Archaeology, Deputy Head of Department)
+- Stephanie Wynne-Jones (Professor of Archaeology, Deputy Head of Department)

 Push the boundaries of knowledge in our supportive and stimulating environment.Study with us

 Study our postgraduate taught MA Field Archaeology courseSee course details